KiaraGrouwstra/pug-plugin-ng/README.md

 // add pug task to your build/watch tasks, incl. a watch function like this: gulpWatch('src/**/*.pug', () => gulp.start('pug'));
 ```

+See also [this thread](https://github.com/driftyco/ionic-app-scripts/issues/31) on Ionic 2's introduction of `ionic-app-scripts` since RC, which complicates things.

 ### Alternative: inline